awsdocs/amazon-ec2-user-guide-windows/doc_source/terminating-instances.md

 You can't enable termination protection for Spot Instances—a Spot Instance is terminated when the Spot price exceeds the amount you're willing to pay for Spot Instances\.
 However, you can prepare your application to handle Spot Instance interruptions\.
 For more information, see [Spot Instance interruptions](spot-interruptions.md)\.

 The `DisableApiTermination` attribute does not prevent Amazon EC2 Auto Scaling from terminating an instance\.
 For instances in an Auto Scaling group, use the following Amazon EC2 Auto Scaling features instead of Amazon EC2 termination protection:
-+ To prevent instances that are part of an Auto Scaling group from terminating on scale in, use instance protection\.
-For more information, see [Instance Protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#instance-protection) in the *Amazon EC2 Auto Scaling User Guide*\.
++ To prevent instances that are part of an Auto Scaling group from terminating on scale in, use instance scale\-in protection\.
+For more information, see [Using instance scale\-in protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-instance-protection.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + To prevent Amazon EC2 Auto Scaling from terminating unhealthy instances, suspend the `ReplaceUnhealthy` process\.
 For more information, see [Suspending and Resuming Scaling Processes](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-suspend-resume-processes.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 + To specify which instances Amazon EC2 Auto Scaling should terminate first, choose a termination policy\.
 For more information, see [Customizing the Termination Policy](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#custom-termination-policy) in the *Amazon EC2 Auto Scaling User Guide*\.